If you want to learn exactly how to use intermittent fasting to boost fat loss… Then you need to read this article.

-As for your feeding window, the actual foods you should be eating are no different than the foods you should be eating with any fat loss diet.
+As for your feeding window, the actual foods you should be eating are no different than the foods you should be eating with any fat loss science based diet.

 A good rule of thumb is stick to 80% of your foods coming from whole, unprocessed sources with the remaining 20% being foods considered “not as healthy” or “indulgences” so to speak.